Type: Renovation of a single-family house

 Photography Credits: Its – Ivo Tavares Studio

-This new space is the continuity of the planned expansion for the annex, which will be closed with glass and become a lounge for events, available for socializing between friends and family.
+This new space follows on from the intervention planned for the annex, which is now closed in glass, to become an event lounge, available for socializing with friends and family.

-This issue will require the creation of a rainwater filtering system creating drains in the perimeter of the dwelling, especially in areas where there is a greater amount of water.
-It will also be guaranteed the proper waterproofing of floors and walls, in order to avoid the existent capillary action.
+Even so, all these changes would not be sufficient for the intended rehabilitation without correcting the existing construction pathologies, especially in terms of water infiltrations.
+This issue forced the creation of a rainwater filtration system, with the creation of drains in the perimeter of the house, especially in areas where the presence of a greater amount of water was found.
+It was also guaranteed the proper waterproofing of floors and walls, in order to avoid the capillarities found.